-- a) Every person who wishes to become a member shall deliver to the company an application for membership in such form (and containing such information) as the Directors require and executed by him or her.
-Applications will be considered without discrimination, subject to a membership policy agreed by the board.
-This policy will be made available to current and prospective members, and will specify: - i. the responsibilities of membership that members are expected to comply with, - ii. the application procedure, which may include a reasonable probationary period - iii. the transactions with the co-operative that qualify an applicant for membership in each class. - b) The board has the right to refuse membership where it believes there is good reason to do so.
-No person shall be admitted a member of the Company unless he or she is approved by the Directors.
+- a) The co-operative is open to applications for membership in the appropriate class without discrimination, subject to a membership policy agreed by the board.
+This policy will be made available to current and prospective members, and will specify: - i. the responsibilities of membership that members are expected to comply with, - ii. the application procedure, which may include a reasonable probationary period - iii. the minimum shareholding for membership in each class, which for user members must be set at between I and 50 shares (the application procedure may allow deferred or staged purchase of the minimum shareholding, provided at least one share is fully paid up). - iv. the transactions with the co-operative that qualify an applicant for membership in each class. - b) All user members must be aged sixteen or over.
+The board has the right to refuse membership where it believes there is good reason to do so.